CodeBlastr/cakephp3-multisite/README.md

 ],
 ```

-In APP/src/View/AppView.php add both of the following
+In APP/src/View/AppView.php add both of the following:
 ```php
 // near the top of the file, outside of class AppView()